 Individuals with CF need to pay careful attention to their eating habits.
 During childhood, nutritional status is key for overall health and survival.
 Lung infections and difficulties absorbing nutrients can affect growth.
 They may also make it challenging to maintain a normal body weight.
 The doctor might prescribe enzymes to take with meals and snacks that help to digest foods.
 Different treatments or other health conditions, such as diabetes or liver disease, may also influence foods and amounts that are recommended.

 Registered dietitian nutritionists, or RDNs, create meal plans for children and adults with CF. Their recommendations are tailored to individual needs.
 Many individuals with CF need more calories, sodium, protein and fat when compared to their peers without CF, as well as vitamin and mineral supplements.

 RDNs calculate calories based on a person's age, sex, activity level and health status.
 In children, growth needs are also important considerations.
-For both children and adults with CF, calorie needs may be 10 percent to 100 percent higher than those of a similar person without CF. To help get enough calories, people with CF may need to eat smaller more frequent meals and snacks or focus on foods that add a lot of calories in small amounts, such as whole fat dairy products and healthy sources of fat.
+For both children and adults with CF, calorie needs may be 10 to 100% higher than those of a similar person without CF. To help get enough calories, people with CF may need to eat smaller more frequent meals and snacks or focus on foods that add a lot of calories in small amounts, such as whole fat dairy products and healthy sources of fat.

 - Drinking whole milk or using it to make smoothies